TharindaNimnajith/html5-boilerplate/doc/extend.md

 tile's background color.
 [Full details on the IE blog](https://docs.microsoft.com/en-us/archive/blogs/ie/high-quality-visuals-for-pinned-sites-in-windows-8).

-* Create a 144x144 image of your site icon, filling all of the canvas, and using a transparent background.
+* Create a 144x144 image of your site icon, filling all the canvas, and using a transparent background.
 * Save this image as a 32-bit PNG and optimize it without reducing colour-depth.
   It can be named whatever you want (e.g. `metro-tile.png`).